plastrd/Kibrary1/README.md

  The application uses PostgreSQL as its database system and includes the following three tables:

 1. Book Table (Stores book records)

    Primary Key: isbn (each book has a unique ISBN).

    All columns are NOT NULL – every field is required.

-2. Borrowing Table (Stores all the data related to book borrowings) Primary Key: username (each user has a unique username).
+3. Borrowing Table (Stores all the data related to book borrowings)

+   Primary Key: username (each user has a unique username).

    All columns are NOT NULL– every field is required.

-3. Library_User Table (Stores users' personal data) Primary Key: borrowing_id.
+5. Library_User Table (Stores users' personal data)

+   Primary Key: borrowing_id.

    Includes foreign keys:
     1) isbn references the Book Table
     2) username  references the Library_User Table

 -------------------------

- The main part of the program contains 4 main packages, a main application file, and the application.properties configuration file.
+ The main part of the program contains 4 main packages, main application file, and the application.properties configuration file.

  Packages: